myosyn/.github/CODE_OF_CONDUCT.md

 * Do not accuse someone unless you have concrete evidence
 * Do not harass a member for their opinion, or what they do.
-* Do not abuse loopholes within the rules, this will result in
+* Do not abuse loopholes within the rules, this will result in consequences.

 ## 3. Disallowed Topics
 Here are some things that you shouldn't talk about, because it could possibly get you blaclisted from the Myosyn network.